nataliaarcillarequena/Big-Reads/README.md

 Front-end: Thymeleaf, Custom CSS, Bootstrap
 Secure Login: Spring Security with GitHub authentication

-The betterreads-data-loader is a small app designed to load the books data (source: Open Library) to the Cassandra database
+betterreads-data-loader is a small app designed to load the books data (source: Open Library) to the Cassandra database